catherinesyeh/cs262-chat-replication/docs/notebooks/junemoretz.md

 - Processing introduction responses (done!)
 - Relay sending (done!)
-- Testing
+- Testing (done!)
   - Introduction
   - Successful relay
   - Failed relay
-- Sending network state to clients
+- Sending network state to clients (done!)

+Update - everything is completed!
+I'll need to run through some manual tests (likely with Catherine) and try out manually spinning up a few servers, particularly across a network, but the automated tests seem to indicate everything is working exactly as expected.
+Very good to see!